tayloj/tayloj.github.io/index.md

 > If the former, given the essence of hypercomputation, persons must in
 > some real way be capable of infinitary information processing.
 Using
 > as a springboard Gödel\'s little-known assertion that the human mind
-> has a power "converging to infinity", and as an anchoring propblem
+> has a power "converging to infinity", and as an anchoring problem
 > Rado\'s Turing-uncomputable "busy-beaver" (or Σ) function, we present
 > in this short paper a new argument that, in fact, human persons can
 > hypercompute.
 The argument is intended to be a formidable, not